 Fadnavis dubs winter session of Maha Assembly as 'farce'

-Similarly, the fiscal deficit to GSDP ratio was three percent in 2006-07, 2.4 percent in 2013-14 and 2.1 percent in 2018-19 when the limit is 2.7 percent, he said.
-"It means, the state can still borrow funds and use it for the welfare of farmers," said the former chief minister.

-"Why can't the government take Rs 23,000 crore loan as it was their demand only?
-If they have any difficulty, then they can discuss the issue with us and we will guide them on how money can be given," Fadnavis said.
-The Shiv Sena had earlier also demanded to clear of 7/12 land record receipts, he said, adding that the Thackeray-led state government should now do it at the earliest.

-The previous Fadnavis-led government last year launched an online service to provide authenticated 7/12 land record receipts, a crucial piece of document for the establishment of ownership of a piece of land.
-The receipt is extensively used by farmers for loan agreements, crop survey and for availing government facilities.
+The previous Fadnavis-led government last year launched an online service to provide authenticated 7/12 land record receipts, a crucial piece of document for establishment of ownership of a piece of land.
+The receipt is extensively used by farmers for loan agreements, crop survey and for availing government facilities..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)